The BedJet 3 is a climate control system for beds with heating and cooling features.

 It sounds like an innovative idea to make your bed more comfortable and improve sleep, even if your partner prefers a different temperature setting than you do.

-Before we start, you may want to check out the review video (above) for the Bedjet Version 2 to see how it actually work, and check here to see the reviews from Amazon customers.
+Before we start, you may want to check out the review video (above) for the Bedjet Version 2 to see how it actually work.

 Review and Discussion – Is it worth spending the money to back it?
 What are the drawbacks?